ircdocs/modern-irc/index.md

 This mode is standard, and the mode letter used for it is `"+m"`.

-This channel mode controls whether users may freely talk on the channel.
+This channel mode controls whether users may freely talk on the channel, and does not have any value.

 If this mode is set on a channel, only users who have channel privileges may send messages to that channel.
 The [voice](#voice-prefix) channel mode is designed to let a user talk in a moderated channel without giving them other channel moderation abilities, and users of higher privileges (such as [halfops](#halfop-prefix) or [chanops](#operator-prefix)) may also speak in moderated channels.

+### Secret Channel Mode

+This mode is standard, and the mode letter used for it is `"+s"`.

+This channel mode controls whether the channel is 'secret', and does not have any value.

+A channel that is set to secret will not show up in responses to the [`LIST`](#list-message) or [`NAMES`](#names-message) command unless the client sending the command is joined to the channel.
+Likewise, secret channels will not show up in the [`RPL_WHOISCHANNELS`](#rplwhoischannels-319) numeric unless the user the numeric is being sent to is joined to that channel.

 ## Channel Membership Prefixes